-Daisey O’Donnell Gets ‘Goofy’ In Sporty Black Undies & Matching Bra
+Daisey O'Donnell Gets 'Goofy' In Sporty Black Undies & Matching Bra

 In the stunning snap, Daisey looked like a total smokeshow in a pair of sporty black undies.
 The panties featured a thick elastic waistband that clung to her slim midsection.
 The lingerie was also cut high over her curvaceous hips and accentuated her muscular thighs.

 She added a matching black bra.
-The garment included a deep neckline that flashed her abundant cleavage.
+The garment included a deep neckline that showed off her abundant cleavage.
 It also boasted skinny straps that put her toned arms and shoulders on full display.
-Her taut tummy and rock-hard abs were also in plain view for the shot.
+Her taut tummy and rock-hard abs were also in plain view in the shot.

 Daisey accessorized her style to the max with a sparkling chain around her neck and matching bracelets.
-She added a thick, gold watch on her wrist, and multiple rings on her fingers.
+She added a thick gold watch on her wrist and multiple rings on her fingers.
 She finished off the look with a pair of eyeglasses on her face.

-In the caption of the post, Daisey admitted to getting “goofy” as she sat on her knees on top of a bed made up with white linens.
+In the caption, Daisey admitted to getting "goofy" as she sat on her knees on top of a bed made up with white linens.
 She had her thighs parted and both of her hands resting on her legs as she arched her back.

-The model also opted to pull her shoulders back and push her chest outward slightly.
+The model also pulled her shoulders back and slightly pushed her chest outward.
 She tilted her head and wore a bright smile on her face as well.

-In the background of the shot, some bright lights were lit, and a lamp sitting on a beside table.
+In the background of the shot, some bright lights were turned on, and a lamp sat on a bedside table.
 Daisey also geotagged her location as Dubai.

-Her long, blond hair was worn in a deep side part.
-The locks were styled in loose strands that fell down her back and tumbled over one of her shoulders.

 "Look at you," one follower wrote.